apptainer/apptainer-userdocs/singularity_and_docker.rst

  Docker-like ``--compat`` Flag
 *******************************

-If Docker-like behavior is important, {Singularity} can be started with the ``--compat`` flag.
+If Docker-like behavior is important, {Project} can be started with the ``--compat`` flag.
 This flag is a convenient short-hand alternative to using all of: